ethicalabs-ai/ouroboros/README.md

 ## Open Questions & Future Directions

-- How can recursive AI frameworks be expanded beyond text-based reasoning into multimodal domains?
+- How can recursive LLM frameworks be expanded beyond text-based reasoning into multimodal domains?
 - Can iterative refinement processes lead to **self-sustaining** general intelligence with minimal human intervention?
 - What role do paradoxes and self-referential loops play in the emergence of higher-order cognition?